Fox River (Fish River tributary): Geography

 and gravel bars, making the water shallow and navigation for small boats difficult.
 Above this portion, the valley narrows down and the river channel has nearly a straight course.
 The gradient of the valley from the head of the river to the mouth is very slight.
 Where the stream is confined by valley walls, its fall does not exceed 20 ft to the mile, and below, where it crosses the lowland, the grade is probably less than 10 ft to the mile.
 The valley of Fox River is broad, with the bed trenched from 50–100 ft below the valley floor, leaving a system of benches.
 The river bed itself is a broad expanse of gravel and sand bars, not entirely covered by water.
 The bed rock consists of a series of light-gray chloritic micaceous schists, interbedded with which are limestone and graphitic schists.
 Sills and dikes of rather massive greenstone are very generally distributed along the creek.
 The alluvium includes pebbles derived from bed fock, light micaceous sands, and in some places quicksands.

 Tributaries

 Some prospecting has been done near the mouth of I X L Gulch in the margin of one of the many benches common along the Fox River valley.
 Preparations were being made in 1908 for working claims here on a more economical scale with water brought in a ditch from another tributary of Fox River, known as Blue Rock Creek.
 I X L Gulch is a small tributary which heads about a mile southwest of Fox River.
 Slate Creek is another tributary, from the south.

 Geology

 Along Fox River, about 10 miles south of Council, there are several dikes of greenstone that under the microscope are found to be slightly altered diabase.
-They consist of labradorite and olivine phenocrysts in a groundmass of plagtoclase, augite, and biotite.
+They consist of labradorite and olivine phenocrysts in a groundmass of plagioclase, augite, and biotite.
 Some greenstone masses which appeared to be slightly altered tuffs were found in the divide between Fox and Solomon rivers.